-2. The amount for printing of question papers for Elementary Level i.e. classes I to VIII shall be from SSA funds.
-The amount will be met from SSA funds as per last year 2015-16 norms.
+2. The amount for the printing of question papers for Elementary Level i.e. classes I to VIII shall be from SSA funds.
+The amount will be met from SSA funds as per the last year’s 2015-16 norms.

 8. All the private schools recognized by the Govt. of Telangana and following State curriculum and syllabus shall use the question papers from DCEB and follow the same schedule.
 All the DEOs must ensure this.

-10. Therefore, all the RJDSEs and DEOs are requested to follow above instructions and conduct the examinations seriously and issue Cumulative Records to the children on 11th November, 2016 duly conducting parents meeting for Primary, Upper Primary and High Schools.
+10. Therefore, all the RJDSEs and DEOs are requested to follow the above instructions and conduct the examinations seriously and issue Cumulative Records to the children on 11th November 2016 duly conducting parents meeting for Primary, Upper Primary, and High Schools.

 1) The DEOs are requested to instruct the concerned MEOs and HMs of newly merged mandals to collect the material from their respective DCEBs where they have paid earlier.

-3) Inform the MEOs to give instructions to the concerned HMs of the mandals to present themselves at MRCs to collect their material, (at old distribution centres) according to their need and indent, for SA-I, Examination (To be held from 27.10.2016 to 03.11.2016, Time Table enclosed).
+3) Inform the MEOs to give instructions to the concerned HMs of the mandals to present themselves at MRCs to collect their material, (at old distribution centers) according to their need and indent, for SA-I, Examination (To be held from 27.10.2016 to 03.11.2016,

-4) MEOs have to maintain the issue register and to distribute the papers after a careful enquiry and instruct the HMs to keep them in the safe custody.
+4) MEOs have to maintain the issue register and to distribute the papers after a careful inquiry and instruct the HMs to keep them in safe custody.

-5) If any deficit occurs the HMs have to make alternative arrangements by making adjustments from neighbouring schools.
+5) If any deficit occurs the HMs have to make alternative arrangements by making adjustments from neighboring schools.

-7) HMs have to instruct the teachers to complete cumulative records before 5-11-2016 and distribute to the students.
+7) HMS has to instruct the teachers to complete cumulative records before 5-11-2016 and distribute them to the students.

 9 ) It came to our notice that some of the HMs did not send their students’ strength particulars and the indent.
 We also noticed that they collected the fee but did not pay to the DCEB.
 And it is to inform all the HMs that the question papers will not be sent to them.
 And the MEOs and HMs are held responsible for the discrepancy caused by them.